Wilhelm Kempff: As a pianist

 In 1917, Kempff gave his first major recital, consisting of predominantly major works, including Beethoven's Hammerklavier Sonata and Brahms Variations on a Theme of Paganini.
 Kempff toured widely in Europe and much of the rest of the world.
 Between 1936 and 1979 he performed ten times in Japan (a small Japanese island was named Kenpu-san in his honor).
 Kempff made his first London appearance in 1951 and his first in New York in 1964.
 He gave his last public performance in Paris in 1981, and then retired for health reasons (Parkinson's disease).
 He died in Positano, Italy, in 1991 at the age of 95, five years after his wife, whom he had married in 1926.
-They were survived by seven children.

-Wilhelm Kempff recorded over a period of some sixty years.
-His recorded legacy includes works of Schumann, Brahms, Schubert, Mozart, Bach, Liszt, Chopin and particularly, of Beethoven.
+Kempff recorded over some sixty years.
+His recorded legacy includes works of Schumann, Brahms, Schubert, Mozart, Bach, Liszt, Chopin and particularly of Beethoven.

 He recorded the complete sonatas of Franz Schubert long before these works became popular, albeit restricting himself to the finished movements, not fragments, in sonatas that Schubert left incomplete.
 He also recorded two sets of the complete Beethoven sonatas, one in mono (1951–1956) and the other in stereo (1964–1965); earlier, he recorded nearly all on shellac (1926–1945).
 He recorded the complete Beethoven piano concertos twice as well, both with the Berlin Philharmonic; the first from the early 1950s in mono with Paul van Kempen, and the later in stereo from the early 1960s with Ferdinand Leitner.
 Kempff also recorded chamber music with Yehudi Menuhin, Pierre Fournier, Wolfgang Schneiderhan, Paul Grümmer, and Henryk Szeryng, among others.

 He left recordings of most of his repertory, including the complete sonatas of Beethoven and Schubert.
 He performed to an advanced age, continuing to give concerts past his eightieth birthday.
 His association with the Berlin Philharmonic spanned over sixty years.

+Service to the Nazi regime

+During the Nazi rule, Kempff supported it by going on propaganda tours and performing in the countries under Nazi occupation.